allegro/blog/_posts/2021-04-09-python-logging.md

 ### Method 2: store `extra` in a variable

-It's what I used to use sometimes, before [LogExtraCtx].
-It could be something like that:
+It's what I used to do sometimes, before [LogExtraCtx].
+It could go like that:

 ```python
 extra = {'user': user, 'action_type': 'bar'}